-As a parent, you can practice several techniques with your children to help them understand child sexual abuse and what they must do to protect themselves.
-First, establish clear family rules for safe touches and repeat them often.
-Children learn best when they have simple rules that they hear over and over.
-Take an open and natural approach to the subject by including "touching" rules when you talk about other types of safety.
-Also, remember that younger children require simpler explanations than older kids.
+As a parent, you have a moral responsibility to protect your children from sexual predators.
+And you can start by practicing several techniques with your children to help them understand sexual abuse and what they must do to protect themselves.
+But first, you must establish clear family rules for safe touches and repeat them often, because children learn best from repetition.
+Also, remember that younger children require simpler explanations than older children.
 Address each child in an age-appropriate way and make sure each one understands the lessons you're trying to teach.

-- What if someone touches you (even someone you know) in a way you don't like and offers you something you really want such as candy or a toy to keep it secret?
-(Answer: Say "no" and tell someone what happened.)
+Q: What if someone touches you (even someone you know) in a way you don't like and offers you something you really want, such as candy or a toy, to keep it secret?

-- What if someone touches you (even someone you know) in a way you don't like and says they will hurt you or someone you love if you tell anyone?
-(Answer: Say "no" and, even if you are really scared, tell someone what happened.)
+Q: What if someone touches you (even someone you know) in a way you don't like and says they will hurt you or someone you love if you tell anyone?

-- What if someone you tell doesn't believe you or gets mad at you?
-(Answer: Keep telling people until someone does believe you, and tell me.
-I will always believe you.)
+Q: What if someone you tell doesn't believe you or gets mad at you?

-- What if a grown-up gives you a big hug or touches you in any other way and it makes you feel bad or creepy?
-(Answer: Tell the person you don't want to be hugged.
-You can trust your feelings about the way people touch you.)
+Q: What if a grown-up gives you a big hug or touches you in any other way and it makes you feel bad or creepy?

-- What if an adult does something to you that's wrong and then tells you that it was your fault?
-(Answer: Don't believe the person.
+A: Don't believe the person.
 Children can't cause adults to do things that are wrong.
-Tell me what happened.
-If I'm not there, tell your teacher, school nurse, another parent or a police officer.)
+Get away from that person and tell me (or the other parent) what happened.
+If I'm not there, tell your teacher, school nurse, another parent or a police officer.